oracle/truffleruby/doc/contributor/using-intellij.md

 ### Import the project

 From the IntelliJ launcher, select `Open` and navigate to this repository root.
-There should be now 2 projects in your workspace:
+There should now be the following in your workspace:

-* `truffleruby`
+*   `com`, `org` – roots of Java packages TruffleRuby depend on
-* `truffleruby-test`
+*   `mx` – the mx tool

-To import other files that aren't part of Java projects, go to 'File', 'Project Structure...', 'Modules', '+', 'New Module', 'Ruby', 'New...' next to 'Module SDK', 'Ruby SDK', 'New local', select the `ruby` executable in the repository, 'Next', set the 'Module name' to 'truffleruby-support', set the 'Content root' to the repository, select any 2.0 Ruby version, 'Finish'.
+*   `truffleruby` – Root directory which contains all TruffleRuby files including the Java and Ruby source files.
+Syntax highlighting and project navigation should work for both Java and Ruby.

 ## Configuring Checkstyle Plugin